Khansamalik/Khansamalik/README.md

 ## Hi there 👋
+- 🔭 I’m currently studying bioinformatics.
+- 🌱 I’m currently learning PYTHON for a project!
+- 👯 I’m looking to collaborate on cool comp sci projects.
 <!--
 **Khansamalik/Khansamalik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.